 Your privacy is important.
 Please, do not upload data containing personally identifiable information.

 If you don't have a data set available, and you simply want to take a quick look at the application, press the button Use Sample Dataset, and select "Churn Prediction Data".
+Otherwise, press Upload Data.

 Step 2: Choose Column

 In what follows, we'll discuss the consequences of choosing the sample data set, "Churn Prediction Data".
 The data concerns customers of a phone company, who may or may not give up on their subscription.
-Who will stay and who will go?
-And why?
-If we can answer these questions, the phone company can make changes to improve their customer satisfaction.

 One of the data columns -- we'll call it the target column -- has values that you want to predict.
 In our current example, the target column is "Churn", since we want to predict who will churn.
 From the dropdown menu, choose "Churn" before clicking Next.